namshi/namshi.github.com/source/_posts/2014-08-13-were-hiring-dot-dot-dot-actually-were-hiring-moar.markdown

 We have a [JOIN US](/join-us) page where we listed some of the key benefits in working with us, but to recap the most important ones:

+* the environment is great, young and people are passionate
+* the office is 1 minute away from the metro station
 * we offer competitive salaries
-* the environment is great, young and people are passionate
-* the office is 1m away from the metro station
 * flexible working hours
 * being paid to write [Open Source code](https://github.com/namshi)
 * cakes! cakes! cakes!